 Expert Flower Arrangement TipsAre you a florist by heart?
 Here are some tips to make your creations look as if they’ve been done by a pro.

-- Prep the flowers first by snipping off the ends of the stems diagonally using clean, sharp shears and under running water with.
-The fresh cut will allow the flowers to absorb water fast.
+- Prep the flowers first by snipping off the ends of the stems diagonally using clean, sharp shears and under running water.
+The fresh-cut will allow the flowers to absorb water fast.

 - Cut out dried, brown leaves or all leaves that will touch the water.

-- Soak the floral foam before using.
+- Soak the floral foam before using it.
 Water every two days.

 - Arrange flowers as you please into the grid, with bigger or focal flowers going in first at an angle, followed by your fillers and accents.